magomimmo/modern-cljs/doc/tutorial-10.md

 ```

 > NOTE 1: We also added  the `shoreleave-remote` library to the
 > dependencies of the project.
-This lib it's needed later for the
+This lib will be used later for the
 > client-side code.